brauliorivas/brauliorivas/README.md

 # `Hello World`

 I'm a **Computer Science** Engineering student.
-I like to code in Javascript, and also have some knowledge in Java, Python and C.
+I like to code in Javascript.

 ## 🤪 Shameless Bragging Rights